wulffZ/sharefiles/README.md

 or alternatively, you can use docker-compose to run the application.

 ### Pocketbase
-Visit `http://0.0.0.0:8090/_/` where you will be greated with a register screen.
+Visit `http://0.0.0.0:8090/_/` where you will be greeted with a register screen.
 1. Create a super user account.
 2. Import pb_schema.json from the repo.